commercialhaskell/stack/doc/build_command.md

 Pass the flag to skip building the targets.
 The flag `--dependencies-only` has the same effect.

+### The `stack build --only-locals` flag

+Pass the flag to build only packages in the local database.
+Fails if the build plan includes packages in the snapshot database.

 ### The `stack build --only-snapshot` flag

 Pass the flag to build only snapshot dependencies, which are cached and shared